TitleCardMaker/TitleCardMaker/docs/card_types/striped.md

 Specifying a definition _like_ `random[100,200]` will instruct TCM to randomly select stripes of the listed width in the specified ratio.
 For example, `random[100,200]` will result in random stripes of either 100 or 200 pixels wide.
-Repition is allowed.
+Repitition is allowed.
 These must be comma-separated positive values.

 ??? example "Examples"